gvwilson/thirdbit/src/fiction/santas/index.md

 She pulled up her sleeve and studied a wristwatch with half a dozen hands, her lips moving for a moment.
 "I'd say it's about tea time, actually."

+"How did you find me?" he asked, suddenly realizing that he probably should have some time ago.

+Santa Hood's grin gave up entirely.
+"We got a message.
+Or sensei did, actually.
+She didn't believe it at first, but whoever sent it convinced her."

+She paused as if to let Finner volunteer a name.
+When he didn't,
+she continued,
+"We had just captured the *Yanina*—that's this airship, by the way—but sensei didn't think it would be safe to take it through.
+The rest was…"
+She shrugged.

 The tea was quite good,
 and so was the buttered naan that came with it.